alzotov-goo/quickschools2/README.md

   essentially all schema joins are the graph connecting tables
   we can walk thru it, starting from any node according to first field(it's table) of the query (if it's not connected - then that's it -  query is impossible),
 as we walk - we reduce graph by already walked paths,
-joins are seem to cummulative as if we join 2 tables, third will be join to accumulated result,
+joins are seem to be cummulative as if we join 2 tables, third will be join to accumulated result,
-it makes bit easier to generate SQL, all we need is just one big bundle (no need to keep track of one-o-one paths)
+it makes it bit easier to generate SQL, all we need is just one big bundle (no need to keep track of one-o-one paths)

 * Please look for comments in the code to see more insights.